pragmatic-data/stonks/code_samples_by_chapter/chapter_03/README.md

 * sample_project/models/example__v1
   In this folder there is the sample dbt project at its starting point.
-  You can use this at th ebeginning of the section `The release process` in chapter_03.
+  You can use this at the beginning of the section `The release process` in chapter_03.

+* sample_project/dbt_project.yml
+  Changes in the macro-paths config.

 ## Useful links
 The following links are related to the contents of this Chapter.